astropy/astropy/docs/units/format.rst

     >>> f"{fluxunit:>20s}"
     u'       erg / (cm2 s)'

-The `~astropy.units.core.UnitBase.to_string` method is an alternative way to format units as strings, and is the underlying implementation of the `format`-style usage::
+The :meth:`~astropy.units.core.UnitBase.to_string` method is an alternative way to format units as strings, and is the underlying implementation of the `format`-style usage::

     >>> fluxunit = u.erg / (u.cm ** 2 * u.s)